No, the ADA surveys are basic and nothing different than providers’ normal requirements.

 Please fax to 1-877-851-3990.

 Sunflower accepts electronic claims, claims submitted through our Secure Provider Portal or claims submitted through KMAP.

-Sunflower utilizes payer ID number 68069.
+Sunflower uses payer ID number 68069.
 Our preferred electronic claims warehouses are: SSI, Gateway, Emdeon, Availity, and Smart Data Solutions.

 Providers must submit the Rendering Provider NPI to avoid claim rejection.